-- A cover letter explaining the faculty member’s interest in collaborating with undergraduate students on research issues – i.e. what are the advantages to mentoring undergraduates).
+- A cover letter explaining the faculty member’s interest in collaborating with undergraduate students on research issues (i.e., what are the advantages to mentoring undergraduates).
 This letter should include the faculty member’s full name, home department/college, and contact information.

-- A list of the undergraduate students that the faculty member has mentored through CURO coursework funded opportunities, the CURO Symposium, conference presentations, and/or publications.
+- A list of the undergraduate students that the faculty member has mentored through CURO coursework, funded opportunities, the annual CURO Symposium, conference presentations, and/or publications.
 Whenever possible, please indicate the outcomes/professional impact of this work on the student.

-Application deadline: February 1
+- Nomination deadline: February 1

-REVIEW & SELECTION:
+REVIEW & SELECTION

 An award committee will review the nomination portfolios.
-The committee looks for evidence of achievement and success in outstanding mentoring and teaching; supervision of CURO research courses; direction of CURO Theses; collaboration on publications; and presentations at CURO Symposia and professional conferences.
+The committee looks for evidence of achievement and success in outstanding mentoring and teaching; supervision of CURO research courses (4960R / 4970R / 4980R); direction of CURO theses; collaboration on publications; and presentations at CURO Symposia or professional conferences.